JosephCatrambone/PyTorchTextOverlayDataset/README.md

 - ~~Add toggle to prefer larger fonts first?~~
 - ~~Fix bounds checking on rotation so we don't put text off the edge of the image.~~
 - Add automatic line-breaking to fix long text inside image areas.
-- Check for samling biases in the random generations.
+- Check for sampling biases in the random generations.
+- Support streaming datasets.
+- Verify RTL languages.
+- Verify Unicode line breaks and non-English fonts.